sujayvsarma/SQLSyncEngine/README.md

 4. Edit the table **DataDestinations**, adding one row for every database you wish to pull down.
 There is no requirement that the names of databases (DatabaseName column) needs to match.
 You can pull DB1 into DB2.

-5. Similarly to #3 and #4 above, edit the tables **SourceTables** and **DestinationTables**, adding rows for every **table** on every database you wish to pull down.
-Remember to match up the right DataSourceId (in SourceTables) and DataDestinationId (in DestinationTables) otherwise you will end up with tables in the wrong databases!
+5. Similarly to #3 and #4 above, edit the table **SourceTables** , adding rows for every **table** on every database you wish to pull down.
+Remember to match up the right DataSourceId otherwise you will end up with tables in the wrong databases!

     Some pointers about the fields in these tables:
     SyncInsert/SyncUpdate/SyncDelete - set to 1, to enable updating new, modified and deleted rows accordingly.

-    In SourceTables:
     Insert/Update KeyColumn - Name of the column to consider the key for inserts and updates respectively.
 For example, an ID column may be the key for detecting a new row, but a LastModified column for a modified row.

     Insert/Update Column NULL function - This is currently NOT used, set it to a "" value (NOT NULL!)